MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Honglin Yuan, Warren Morningstar, Lin Ning, Karan Singhal. *ICLR 2022*
   - Key Word: Federated Learning.
   - Digest: We propose a framework for disentangling these performance gaps.
 Using this framework, we observe and explain differences in behavior across natural and synthetic federated datasets, indicating that dataset synthesis strategy can be important for realistic simulations of generalization in federated learning.
 We propose a semantic synthesis strategy that enables realistic simulation without naturally partitioned data.

+- EMA: Auditing Data Removal from Trained Models. [[paper]](https://arxiv.org/abs/2109.03675) [[code]](https://github.com/Hazelsuko07/EMA)
+  - Yangsibo Huang, Xiaoxiao Li, Kai Li. *MICCAI 2021*
+  - Key Word: Privacy; Data Auditing.
+  - Digest: we propose a new method called Ensembled Membership Auditing (EMA) for auditing data removal to overcome these limitations.
+We compare both methods using benchmark datasets (MNIST and SVHN) and Chest X-ray datasets with multi-layer perceptrons (MLP) and convolutional neural networks (CNN).
+Our experiments show that EMA is robust under various conditions, including the failure cases of the previously proposed method.

+- FL-NTK: A Neural Tangent Kernel-based Framework for Federated Learning Convergence Analysis. [[paper]](https://arxiv.org/abs/2105.05001)
+  - Baihe Huang, Xiaoxiao Li, Zhao Song, Xin Yang. *ICML 2021*
+  - Keyword: Federated Learning; Neural Tangent Kernel.
+  - Digest: This paper presents a new class of convergence analysis for FL, Federated Learning Neural Tangent Kernel (FL-NTK), which corresponds to overparamterized ReLU neural networks trained by gradient descent in FL and is inspired by the analysis in Neural Tangent Kernel (NTK).
+Theoretically, FL-NTK converges to a global-optimal solution at a linear rate with properly tuned learning parameters.

+- FedBN: Federated Learning on Non-IID Features via Local Batch Normalization. [[paper]](https://arxiv.org/abs/2102.07623) [[code]](https://github.com/med-air/FedBN)
+  - Xiaoxiao Li, Meirui Jiang, Xiaofei Zhang, Michael Kamp, Qi Dou. *ICLR 2021*
+  - Key Word: Federated Learning; Normalization.
+  - Digest: We propose an effective method that uses local batch normalization to alleviate the feature shift before averaging models.
+The resulting scheme, called FedBN, outperforms both classical FedAvg, as well as the state-of-the-art for non-iid data (FedProx) on our extensive experiments.
+These empirical results are supported by a convergence analysis that shows in a simplified setting that FedBN has a faster convergence rate than FedAvg.

 ### Privacy: 2020